GalRaz/icatcher_plus/README.md

-        ├── fc_train.py         # not tested yet! (copy pasted, plus fixed errors) ├── models                  # Put all your model files here ├── train.py                # Main training loop, keep as generic as possible and minimal ├── visualize.py            # All visualizations should go here ├── logger.py               # Logging functions should go here (including prints) ├── models.py               # All torch models go here ├── data.py                 # All torch data loaders should go here
+        ├── fc_train.py         # not tested yet! (copy pasted, plus fixed errors) ├── models                  # Put all your model files here ├── train.py                # Main training loop, keep as generic as possible and minimal ├── test.py                 # A sandbox for testing various models performance ├── visualize.py            # All visualizations should go here ├── parsers.py              # Various looking videos coding formats are parsed using the classes in this file ├── logger.py               # Logging functions should go here (including prints) ├── models.py               # All torch models go here ├── data.py                 # All torch data loaders should go here